Simon Wright (musician): Career

 Wright has had two stints with Dio, 1990–91 and 1998–2010.
-With the band he has recorded four studio albums (Lock up the Wolves, Magica, Killing the Dragon and Master of the Moon) and two live albums (Evil or Divine - Live In New York City and Holy Diver - Live).
+With the band he has recorded four studio albums (Lock up the Wolves, Magica, Killing the Dragon and Master of the Moon) and two live albums (Evil or Divine - Live In New York City and Holy Diver – Live).

 His drumming can be heard on albums by UFO, Michael Schenker Group and John Norum.

 In 2005, Wright participated on a tribute album to Heavy metal icons Iron Maiden.
 It was his second of three times doing a tribute disc; the first experience being in 1998 on an AC/DC tribute album titled Thunderbolt, while in 2013 he took part in the DIO Tribute album "This Is Your Life".

 In 2006, Wright is credited in the song "Lucy in the Sky with Diamonds" on the album Butchering the Beatles, a heavy metal tribute.

-In August 2009, Wright teamed up with Joe Lynn Turner, Phil Soussan and Carlos Cavazo as part of the Big Noize project, playing shows in Iraq and Kuwait.
+In September 2008, Wright teamed up with Joe Lynn Turner, Phil Soussan and Carlos Cavazo as part of Big Noize, playing shows in Iraq and Kuwait.

 On 25 January 2013, it was announced that Wright had joined Geoff Tate's version of Queensrÿche, later known as Operation: Mindcrime, after Tate's dismissal from the band.

 In 2018, Wright was announced as the drummer of Frontiers Records project called Dream Child with Craig Goldy on guitar.